Ryutai/Encode-scripts/Anne Happy/README.md

 * Apply nnedi3 AA to reduce any leftover ailising after rescaling.

-* Dehalo part of the ED with maskedDHA, the whole scene looks awful and currently not too effective - help wanted - feel free to open an issue/pull request.
+* Dehalo part of the ED with maskedDHA, the whole scene looks iffy and currently not too effective - help wanted - feel free to open an issue/pull request.

 * Merge credits back in to filtered nc's and apply credit mask for credits that overlap with episode content (original masks courtesy of Baal).

 * Replace edges of 2 scenes in the ED with messed up edges (original redraws also courtesy of Baal).

-* Adaptive denoise using BM3D for luma and CCD for chroma with a stronger SMDegrain/KNLM clip used as reference for the luma denoising.
+* Adaptive luma denoise using BM3D and CCD for chroma with a stronger SMDegrain/KNLM clip used as reference for the luma denoising.

 * Deband with gradfun3_amod then add static grain based on kgf luma mask via adptvgrnMod.
 Luma only and slighlty softer, larger grain for the aesthetic of the show.